This Introduction to Canoeing program is typically offered over six hours, held over two sessions or a full day.

 This introductory clinic is conducted in a calm water setting and involves some time in a discussion.
 North Shuswap Lake, BC

-Upon completion of this six hour course, you will gain Paddle Canada certification as a Basic Tandem and / or Basic Solo canoeist and can then progress through the Paddle Canada certification program(s).
+Upon completion of this six hour course, you will be assessed for Paddle Canada certification at the Introductory to Canoeing Tandem and / or Basic Solo level.
+Participants can then progress through the Paddle Canada National Certification Program(s).

 Skills you will learn